Next: Sample Test 2

 A 3-way search (instead of a binary search)

--size array, and then recursively searches in one of the three intervals.
+3-way search, and solve it. -size array, and then recursively searches in one of the three intervals.

 Set up a recurrence relation for the worst-case time complexity of